MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/intune.md

        ![Screenshot showing the right side of the screen.](media/intune-8.jpg)

-1. On the **Review + create** tab, review the summary for the configuration policy, and then select **Create** to create the policy when you’re ready.
+1. On the **Review + create** tab, review the summary for the configuration policy, and then select **Create** to create the policy when you're ready.

     ![Screenshot of the Review + create tab.](./media/intune-9.jpg)